rossmaxwell/hello-world/README.md

 Hi Humans!

-Easy for moon tacos to taste better than earth tacos since they ar emore like cardboard than anything else
+Easy for moon tacos to taste better than earth tacos since they are more like cardboard than anything else